Addaian/phealth/README.md

 `/api/v1/*` namespace and a strict `/fhir/*` namespace, with char-offset provenance on every observation in every response.

-> **This is not a wrapper.** SimplePractice has no public chart-data API; the
-> only sanctioned programmatic path is the Data Export — a directory tree of
-> text-layer PDFs and vCards.
-The substrate ingests that export into a
-> FHIR-shaped row store with pre-computed evidence tables, so the downstream
-> clinical-intelligence work (Task 2 extraction, Task 3 reasoning) becomes a
-> *retrieval* problem rather than a full-document inference problem.

 ---

 ## Quickstart (clone → click-through in ~5 min)